nickcam/FlareClusterLayer/README.md

 The clustering is performed using a grid system based on the current extent, the pixel dimensions of the map and a configurable cluster ratio that can be set to suit a data set.

-Different versions for 3.x and 4.0.
+Support for both for 3.x and 4.0 arcgis js apis.

 ## Features